kbstn/keep_it_clean/README.md

   crontab -e
   ```

   This will open `crontab` in your default text editor.
-Add the following line to the end of the file to run the script on every boot:
+Add the following line to the end of the file to run the script on every boot after waiting 30 secoonds so u have time to get notified:

   ```
-  @reboot /path/to/keep_it_clean.sh
+  @reboot sleep 30 && /home/koni/scripts/keep_it_clean.sh
   ```

   Replace `/path/to/keep_it_clean.sh` with the actual path to the script file.
 Save and close the file.